 The Rise and Fall of the Ottoman Empire

-All this time other powers eyed the straits jealously, in particular the rise of the Russian Empire to the north and its desire for free access to the Mediterranean and beyond was a major contributor to the numerous wars between the two great empires and the mid nineteenth century Crimean War in particular.
+All this time other powers eyed the straits jealously.
+In particular the rise of the Russian Empire to the north and its desire for free access to the Mediterranean and beyond was a major contributor to the numerous wars between the two great Empires.
+The Ottomans and Russians went to war

 The Great War